wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to brifreytag_at_gmail.com or get ahold of me via twitter at @brianfreytag

 == Changelog ==
+1.2.8 - Fixed an issue with widget not showing up on peoples' websites.
+There was an errant </form> in the code from when I attempted to use the form method of Paypal donate.
+Didn't delete this code and it borked the plugin.

 1.2.7 - Removed filter: alpha(opacity=x); from both the CSS and inline style (create initial transparency and hover to 100% opacity).
 This stops Internet Explorer from using opacity, but it also doesn't make the icons look terrible.
 If you have a problem with this, take it up with Microsoft.
 I'm not paid enough to hack around a crappy browser that can easily support png transparencies with little-to-no effort by the developers.
 All other browsers are unaffected.

 1.2.6 - Added ability to add rel="nofollow" to icon links.
 Also added a Donate button due to the massive time commitment of this plugin.